 Like any good crafter, I did some Pinterest research and watched a few YouTube videos to get an idea of supplies I might need for the project.
 And then I shopped!

-What you need to make a DIY fake flower wedding bouquet
+What you need to make DIY fake flower wedding bouquets

 - Silk flowers (I used a mix of peonies, hydrangeas and dusty miller)